makersacademy/shop-manager-challenge/recipe.md

 # 1. Get all users

+repo = ItemRepository.new
-repo = UserRepository.new
+repo = OrderRepository.new
-repo.all.length => # returns correct integer dependent on how many rows are in DB repo.all.first.id => #always will return 1 repo.all.last.id => #should return the same int as first test line repo[2].username => #returns the username of object at index 2 (assuming there are 3 objs in array)
+repo.all.length => # returns correct integer dependent on how many rows are in DB repo.all.first.id => #always will return 1 repo.all.last.id => #should return the same int as first test line repo[2]. => #returns the username of object at index 2 (assuming there are 3 objs in array)

 # if database is empty should return => []

 # 2. find selected
+repo = ItemRepository.new
-repo = UserRepository.new
+repo = OrderRepository.new
 user = repo.find(2)
 expect(user.username).to eq # 'selected/expected username'

 # 3. Add a user obj to database
-# Is this an integartion test now?
+repo = ItemRepository.new
-repo = UserRepository.new
+repo = OrderRepository.new
 user_1 = User.new
 user_1.email_address = 'mattymoomilk@tiscali.net'
 user_1.username = 'MattyMooMilk'